KomodoPlatform/NotaryNodes/season4/candidates/gcharang/README.md

 I have many ideas to make introduction and usage of Komodo's technologies easier.
 Some Examples:

 - fork the repo https://github.com/janoside/btc-rpc-explorer to create a GUI Fullnode explorer for Komodo to make it easier for people afraid of the Terminal to use new Antara modules before a full featured GUI can be developed (Live example: https://btc-explorer.com/rpc-terminal)
-- create videos explaining the new Atomic-Swap protocol, the Pegs mechanism, the design of the DTO, features enabled by dexp2p, etc.
+- create videos explaining the new Atomic-Swap protocol, the Pegs mechanism, design of the DTO, new exciting features enabled by dexp2p, etc.
 - make the insight explorers able to display data related to Antara modules

 After the server costs are subtracted, from the remaining funds I will use at least